ArdArk-youtube/Ardunio-code-and-instructions-tiktok/README.md

 BEFORE YOU READ GO TO THE README.md file ITS EASIER TO READ.
-PRESS CODE ONLY FOR THE PARTS AND WIRING

 First you need these supplies,
 MG90 servos:https://www.amazon.com/DIANN-Walking-Helicopter-Airplane-Control/dp/B0DH22MFY4/ref=sr_1_6?sr=8-6